Looking to get the best possible data rates from your MOFI5500-5GXeLTE router?

 Using a MIMO antenna outside your building, pointed at the nearest tower, can help you get the fastest 5G and LTE data rates possible.

-The MoFi 5500 has four SMA ports for cellular on the sides, which allow for 2x2 or 4x4 MIMO antennas to be connected to the device.
+The MoFi 5500 has four SMA ports for cellular on the sides, which allow for 4x4 MIMO antennas to be connected to the device.

 Here are the three main ways that external antennas help you increase your data rates: